techservicesillinois/terraform-aws-cloudwatch-alarm/README.md

 services, and currently supports only the `CPUUtilization` and `MemoryUtilization` metrics.

-In this minimum viable implementation, the CloudWatch alarm period, statistic, and threshold are hardcoded, though different thresholds are applied to the `CPUUtilization` and `MemoryUtilization` metrics.
+In this minimum viable implementation, the CloudWatch alarm period, and statistic are hardcoded.
+Thresholds for the `CPUUtilization` and `MemoryUtilization` metrics can be specified by the caller; both values are numeric percentages.

 Example Usage
 -----------------